blashkari/msa-case-surface-heights/README.md

-# Case Study for Measurement System Assessment Using Surface Texture Data
+# Supplementary Case Study for Measurement System Assessment Using Surface Texture Data

 This repository contains an illustrative example of estimating variance components and signal-to-noise ratios (SNR) for surface texture measurements collected from additively manufactured parts.

 ## 📄 Files
   - `case_study_msa_variance_estimation.R`: Step-by-step script using base R to reshape the data, estimate variance components and SNR for each location, and generate a plot of SNR estimates across locations.
-  - `sa_surface_data.csv`: Surface texture measurement dataset
+  - `surface_data.csv`: Surface texture measurement dataset

 ## 🧾 Data Description